akorn/zfsbackup/README.md

 /etc/zfsbackup/server.d/$RSYNC_MODULE_NAME if it exists.
 The script will be passed the word "expires" as the first and only argument.
 This script is expected to output a date in unix epoch seconds (date +%s).
-The snapshot will be kept until this time and an at job scheduled to remove it if at(1) is available.
+The snapshot will be kept until this time and an at(1) job scheduled to remove it if at(1) is available.
 The snapshot will have its korn.zfsbackup:expires property set to the expiry date.
 If no /etc/zfsbackup/server.d/$RSYNC_MODULE_NAME script is provided, internal defaults are used (heuristics based on day of week, day of month, day of year).
 These can be overridden in /etc/zfsbackup/server.conf.
 Expiry can be set to "never" to never expire a snapshot.

-Because the at job may not be run (for example, if the server is off), the cronjob zfsbackup-expire-snapshots is provided.
+Because the `at` job may not be run (for example, if the server is off), the cronjob zfsbackup-expire-snapshots is provided.
 It looks for zfs snapshots that have the korn.zfsbackup:expires property and removes any that are expired.
 Future versions may support scoping (only expire snapshots under a